Geeoon/Writeprint-Crusher/README.md

 Alternatively, use the program in a pipeline: `cat tes.txt | ./crusher -i identity1.csv > out.txt`

-Modifying the configuration files is encouraged.  values are stored as a 1 or 0 in a comma seperated list.
+Modifying the configuration files is encouraged.
+Values are stored in a comma seperated list

 Values corrospond as follows:
-`[TBD]`
+`english_type,hyphens,single_space,caps,oxford,apos,commas,name`

 ### Notes
 Only supported/tested on Linux.